8 Crucial CCNA Sample Test Questions You Must Master in 2026

 - OSPF has an AD of 110.

-Key Insight: Always remember the hierarchy of routing decisions: Administrative Distance (AD) is the primary tie-breaker between different routing protocols.
-The metric is the secondary tie-breaker, used within a single routing protocol to find the best path.
+Key Insight: Remember the hierarchy of the decision process.
+Administrative Distance (AD) serves as the primary tie-breaker between different routing protocols.
+The metric is the secondary tie-breaker, used within a single protocol to identify the optimal path among several options.

 Actionable Takeaways

-Mastering how routers select paths is fundamental to building, managing, and troubleshooting scalable and resilient networks.
-For a deeper dive into routing logic, check out our guide on routing traffic and flow control.
+Mastering how routers choose paths is the basis for managing scalable and resilient networks.
+To understand more about routing logic, you can read our entry on routing traffic and flow control.

 Reflection Prompt: Beyond just the lowest AD, what other factors might an administrator consider when choosing which routing protocol to implement in a large enterprise network?